-TRIPs were originally introduced in July 2005 to help Australians wanting to transition to retirement via part-time work.
+TRIPs were originally introduced in July 2005 to help Australians who wanted to transition to retirement via part-time work.
 By starting a TRIP, you don’t have to retire to withdraw your super benefits.
 You can work part-time or full-time or even casually.

 Want to know more?
 Check out the following 10 interesting facts and figures about TRIPs.

-If you have reached your preservation age (that is, the minimum age that you can access your super — currently 55), you can start a transition-to-retirement pension (TRIP) and continue to work, and continue making super contributions.
+If you have reached your preservation age (that is, the minimum age that you can access your super — currently 55 years of age), you can start a transition-to-retirement pension (TRIP) and continue to work, and continue making super contributions.
 If you were born before 1 July 1960, your preservation age is 55.
 If you were born after June 1964, then your preservation age is 60 (see table below).

 |Date of birth||Preservation age|

 |1 July 1963 – 30 June 1964||59|

 Source: Adapted from the Superannuation Industry (Supervision) Regulations 1994, Regulation 6.01

 2. Tax breaks on TRIPs can be compelling.

 Any earnings on assets financing your transition-to-retirement pension (TRIP) are exempt from earnings tax.
 If you receive pension payments from a TRIP and you’re over 60, your pension payments will also be tax-free.
 If you’re under the age of 60, the taxable component of pension income is taxed but you gain access to a pension tax offset of 15%.
 The tax-free component of the pension will be tax-free, even when under the age of 60.